petervmeijgaard/vue-2-boilerplate/README.md

 This mixin will add the `hasSlot()`-method to all the components it is used in.

 ### Pages ###
-The pages are placed/views inside this directory.
+The pages/views are placed inside this directory.
 By default it comes with an `account/index`, `home/index`, `login/index` and a `register/index` page,
 but feel free to add more.

 ### Services ###
 You can compare services with controllers.
 They connect with external services, like an API, and call actions on the store.
-Normally you would perform an AJAX-request, but to get the example working, the data is hardcoded.
+Normally you would perform AJAX-requests from the services, but to get the example working, the data is hardcoded.

 ### Store ###
 As mentioned before, Vuex is used as a single point of truth.